How we calculate reimbursements

 How we review procedures

 Then we check each procedure code to see whether the procedure has significantly changed over time, whether the existing narrative for the code still accurately describes the work carried out, and whether the existing complexity rating for the code is too high or low.
-The review may also identify new procedures that need codes requested from CCSD and then added to the Bupa Schedule of Procedures.
-As a result, we may propose either a completely new code and narrative for a procedure, a narrative change, or a change in the reimbursement level.
+The review may also identify new procedures for which we need to request codes from CCSD, so that we can add them to our Schedule of Procedures.
+As a result of this review, we may propose either a completely new code and narrative for a procedure, a narrative change, or a change in the reimbursement level.

-We then ask an international panel of independent practising clinicians, with no possible conflict of interest in the relevant specialty to examine the narrative and describe the complexity of each procedure in more detail.
-This examination focuses on:
+To avoid any possible conflict of interest, we ask an international panel of independent practising clinicians in the relevant specialty to examine the narrative and describe the complexity of each procedure in more detail.
+Their examination focuses on:

 - the level of skill and training required (and, if appropriate, the grade of NHS doctor) to safely perform the procedure